amadesclaire/amadesclaire/README.md

 ### Hi there 👋 I'm Alex Madesclaire
+I'm a recent CS grad of the University of Mississippi.

 - 🔭 Working On: a job board for Data (Science/Engineering/Analyst) Roles written in Django
 - 🌱 Learning: Angular and Cloud Computing